 Building Healthy Homes with Habitat for Humanity

-For the past several years, our member physicians, residents, medical students and clinic staff have collaborated on a two-day home building event to provide health homes for Habitat for Humanity families.
-No experience necessary. volunteers must be at least 16 years old.
-Online registration for DocBuild 2017 on April 27 & 28 now open.
+For nearly a decade, our member physicians, residents, medical students and clinic staff have collaborated on a two-day home building event to provide health homes for Habitat for Humanity families.
+No experience necessary – tasks for all skill levels.
+Volunteers may select a single 3-hour shift or up to the full two days.
+Volunteers must be at least 16 years old.

 Community Internship Program